QubitProducts/shopify-qubit-asset/README.md

 # Useful notes

 * There are a lot of inline JavaScript comments within the templates.
 If you do not want these to be publicly accessible, we recommend removing them.
 * This code in this repository handles the vast majority of the implementation.
-However if you're looking to do something more custom, additioanl coding may be required.
+However if you're looking to do something more custom, additional coding may be required.
 * Any questions please contact [support@qubit.com](mailto:support@qubit.com), we'd be happy to help!

 # Changelog